General Dynamics Q3 earnings edge higher as sales dip

-WASHINGTON Oct 23 General Dynamics Corp, maker of Gulfstream business jets and U.S. Navy warships, reported higher earnings and operating margins in the third quarter despite a dip in revenue.
+WASHINGTON General Dynamics Corp (GD.N), maker of Gulfstream business jets and U.S. Navy warships, reported higher earnings and operating margins in the third quarter despite a dip in revenue.

 The company said on Wednesday that net earnings rose 8.5 percent to $651 million from $600 million in the year earlier period, while revenues fell 1.7 percent to $7.93 billion.
 Earnings per share increased 8.2 percent to $1.84 from $1.70.